 Stay Organized and Document Everything

 Being unorganized will not only cause a headache, but it could also lead to several consequences including loss of income and litigation.
-If you’re managing the property yourself, remember these three words: document, document, and document!
+If you’re managing the property yourself, remember these three words: document, document, document!
 Every task you complete should be documented in a physical file and/or digitally.
-Apartments.com Rental Tools gives you the perfect digital space to document everything.
-Here are some examples of items you can properly document and store with your Apartments.com account:

 You should keep photos and videos showing the state of the property before and after tenants move in and out.
-Also be sure to keep track of any taxes as well as any copies of additional legal notices.
+Also be sure to keep track of any tax-related documents as well as any copies of additional legal notices.

-These examples are just the tip of the iceberg when it comes to expense tracking for landlords.
-Although DIY management is cost effective, don’t be afraid to reach out to professionals for tips and help.
+Although DIY management is cost-effective, don’t be afraid to reach out to professionals for advice and help.

-Retaining renters is the easiest way to ensure your rental property remains profitable.
+Retaining tenants is the easiest way to ensure your rental property remains profitable.
 If your current tenants renew their lease, you won’t have to worry about finding new tenants to fill the vacancy.
 The longer your house sits vacant, the more money you will lose.
-Providing a welcome basket, handling maintenance issues quickly, and allowing pets are several methods for resident retention.
+Providing a welcome basket, handling maintenance issues quickly, and allowing pets are just a few ideas to increase resident retention.